thrawn01/quartz-garden/content/posts/Solve Boring Problems Once, Then Stop Solving Them.md

 The escape hatches matter here.
 But so does humility about what should be standardized in the first place.
 Standardize the things that genuinely benefit from consistency, Standardize the boring things. **Don't standardize things just because you can.**

 **The stale path problem.** Golden paths require maintenance.
-If your platform team gets reassigned, or your standards documentation drifts from reality, or your templates stop reflecting current best practices - the golden path becomes a trap.
+If your platform team gets reassigned, or your standards documentation drifts from reality, or your templates stop reflecting current best practices; the golden path becomes a trap.
 Teams following the "official" way end up with worse outcomes than teams who ignored it.

 Golden paths are a commitment.
 If you can't maintain them, don't build them.